mit-rss/intro_to_ros/README.md

 Begin by developing a ROS node that publishes the correct TF of the left and right cameras to the TF tree.
 Name this node `dynamic_tf_cam_publisher.py`.

 The left camera is located `0.05m` to the left of the `base_link` position, and the right camera is located `0.05m` to the right of the `base_link` position.
 Both cameras have identity rotation relative to the `base_link` pose.
-In this case, the forward direction is the positive-x axis.
+In this case, the "forward" direction is the positive-x axis, and the "left" direction is the positive-y axis.

 Precompute the relative transforms between the cameras and `base_link` as 4x4 numpy arrays using the above information.
 Refer to lecture notes for the typical 4x4 formulation.